 April 30th, 2020

 Do you have to get a learner permit to drive

 Short answer: Yes, you do have to get a learner permit to drive.

 Longer answer: There’s more to it and then.
 Then also no.

 What?
 I’ll explain.

-If you are not in a public area you do not need any sort of licence.
+If one is not in a public area you do not need any sort of licence.
 This can be on your own land or family land, i.e. fields and driveways.
 We do driving with transition year students in enclosed areas of their school, for which we are insured.
 It is not legal to drive in a car park of a shopping centre or in an industrial estate.
 Although the land might be private, the area is still open to the public.

 Category: By Darragh Dunne ADI